Teun/SnappetChallenge/README.md

 * ???
 * Profit

+Note: Visual Studio occasionally refuses to copy dependencies to the web/bin folder.
+If the web project throws an exception, build the SnappetChallenge.Infrastructure.DependencyResolution project and retry.

 Sqlite is embedded as database so it should be able to run standalone.
 You may need to update nuget to view packages.

 ### Frameworks and tools used